hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 Here's a couple more examples:

-Expect a view to appear on the screen:
+Expect a view (with accessibility label of *"my view"*) to appear on the screen:

 {% highlight swift %}
 tester().waitForViewWithAccessibilityLabel("my view")
 {% endhighlight %}

-Expect a view to disappear from the screen:
+Expect a view (with accessibility label of *"my view"*) to disappear from the screen:

 {% highlight swift %}
 tester().waitForAbsenceOfViewWithAccessibilityLabel("my view")
 {% endhighlight %}

-Delete the first cell from a UITableView:
+Get a reference to a view with accessibility label of *"my view"*:

 {% highlight swift %}
-let tableview = tester().waitForViewWithAccessibilityLabel("my tableview") as!
-UITableView
+let myView = tester().waitForViewWithAccessibilityLabel("my view") as!
+UIView

-let firstRow = NSIndexPath(forRow: 0, inSection: 0)

-tester().swipeRowAtIndexPath(firstRow, inTableView: tableView, inDirection: .Left)

-tester().tapViewWithAccessibilityLabel("Delete")
 {% endhighlight %}

+Swipe left on view with accessibility label of *"my view"*:

+{% highlight swift %}
+tester().swipeViewWithAccessibilityLabel("my view", inDirection: .Left)
+{% endhighlight %}

+For full list of supported UI interactions in KIF, you can read [here](https://github.com/kif-framework/KIF/blob/master/Classes/KIFUITestActor.h).

 ## How do we assign accessibility label for UIView?